DMDcoin/dmdv4migration/docs/main.md

 The Claim Contract also holds a corresponding amount of coins in the V4 Network.
 An owner of an V3 address still has his private key available, and is still able to sign messages using his private key.

-For that reason of sign messages to claim coins on V4 chain people must keep their old DMD Diamond V3 Wallet and the wallet.dat that hald the keys for their addresses with balance.
+For that reason of sign messages to claim coins on V4 chain people must keep their old DMD Diamond V3 Wallet and the wallet.dat that hold the keys for their addresses with balance.

 The Smart contract on the V4 side is able to verify this signed message, and is therefore able to send out the funds to the specified contract.
 Therefore, it needs to know the following: